baby-platom/uni-data-science/README.md

 # uni-data-science
 The repository contains the code of the End-to-End Data Science / Computer Science / Software Engineering project.
-The topic is "Machine Learning Forecasting and Exploratory Analysis of European Electricity Markets".
+The topic is "Machine Learning Forecasting and Analysis of European Electricity Markets".

 ## Table of Contents
 1. [Overview](#overview)